 Laundry facilities are available as well as a nutrition area for snacks, drinks or other food items.

-Visitors are welcome, especially family and close friends.
+Visitors are welcome, especially family and close friends, during visiting hours.
 Phone calls and scheduled videoconferencing with family members are coordinated through the treatment team.
 Mail is delivered and picked up each weekday.